 Your audience wants quality content and expect to be impressed.
 Interactive elements of your course should hold the same relevance now as they will in a year.
 This means creating timeless concepts for scenarios, simulations, games and other interactive elements.
 Things will change, but as long as your core ideas and outcomes of interactive elements remain the same, you’re in the clear.
 This goes for any technology that may have been competitive at the time of creation too.
 Audio, presentations and video elements all need be presented professionally, do this right the first time, and your project won’t age quickly.

 There you have it, some quick tips on longevity.
 An eLearning course with a long shelf life is a valuable tool for any company.
-If you would like help in developing your own, the VMP eLearning team is here to guide you through the process and help you create a professional, lasting product.
-Contact us, today.

 Other articles you might also like: